kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-08-whm-alice-thornton-pain-peril.md

-Alice might have found more in common with [the petitioners of my most recent research](https://petitioning.history.ac.uk/).
-This passage echoes many [petitioning (and other legal) narratives](https://earlymodernnotes.wordpress.com/2020/08/13/women-gender-and-non-lethal-violence-in-quarter-sessions-petitioning-narratives/) I've been reading, from the deceitful, unjust malice of her enemies to the threat they
+Alice might have found more in common with [the petitioners of my most recent research](https://petitioning.history.ac.uk/); the passage echoes many [petitioning (and other legal) narratives](https://earlymodernnotes.wordpress.com/2020/08/13/women-gender-and-non-lethal-violence-in-quarter-sessions-petitioning-narratives/) I've been reading, from the deceitful, unjust malice of her enemies to the threat they